-The impetus for this post is a short video in which Amy Goodman interviews David Graeber, one of the organizers of the “Occupy Wall Street” movement.
+The impetus for this post is a short video in which Amy Goodman interviews David Graeber, one of the organizers of the Occupy Wall Street movement.
 Hat tip to Tom Hickey at Mike Norman Economics for the link.
 The interview touches on a number of important issues.
 Here, I want to explore some of the points raised by Graeber in his discussion of debt and taxes.

 In particular, Graeber argues that:

 1. Debt is a social/political arrangement, open to negotiation and renegotiation.
 As Graeber emphasizes, this is frequently recognized when it comes to renegotiating debts between the wealthy, between governments, or between governments and the wealthy.
 Debt obligations suddenly become “sacrosanct” only when it is a case of the poor or middle class owing the rich.
-Suddenly there is great moral outrage at the thought of “broken promises”.
+Suddenly there is great moral consternation at the thought of “broken promises”.
 Any thought of renegotiating debt is suddenly beyond the pale.

-In a fiat-currency system, there is actually no necessity for private-debt relations at all.
+In a sovereign-currency system, there is actually no necessity for private-debt relations at all.
 Their existence is a political choice.
 Housing could be built and provided without requiring anyone to go into debt, as a basic social right.
 Needless to say, this is anathema to capitalism, because it weakens the compulsion of the majority of people to work for capitalists on capitalists’ terms rather than organize productive activity along different, perhaps more democratic, lines.

 The debt of currency users, in contrast, can obviously be problematic.
-Renegotiating this debt is clearly an issue for the elites when it comes to the middle class and poor, and is an issue for the middle class and poor when they can’t meet their debt obligations due to unemployment or loss of income.
+Renegotiating this debt is clearly an issue for the elites when it comes to the middle class and poor, and is an issue for the middle class and poor when they cannot meet their debt obligations due to unemployment or loss of income.

-Taxes and “Incentives”
+Taxes and “incentives”

 It is easy to see why taxes on employment income may not create much of a disincentive for many workers.
 By definition, workers are mostly people who have “chosen” (are compelled) to sell their labor power to capitalists or capitalist governments in exchange for wage or salary income.
 The less independent income they have and the more indebted they are, the more they will have to work, irrespective of taxes on employment income.
 In fact, higher taxes on employment income would mean they have to work more, not less, to meet their debt obligations.

 In other instances, taxes might induce some workers to alter the productive activities they undertake, rather than the overall level of those activities.
 For example, if taxes on employment income were made steeply progressive, people might opt in increasing numbers to take lower paying jobs.
 Even if this occurred, it is not clear that it would matter.
 It is a political question.
-Less people might be drawn into high paying jobs in the financial sector, for example, and more enticed into less lucrative occupations in engineering, science, teaching, nursing, aged care services, etc. If this was considered a bad thing – a political judgment – a special tax exemption might be needed to maintain numbers working in finance … Or maybe it would be considered a good thing.
+Less people might be drawn into high paying jobs in the financial sector, for example, and more enticed into less lucrative occupations in engineering, science, teaching, nursing, aged care services, and so on.
+If this was considered a bad thing – a political judgment – a special tax exemption might be needed to maintain numbers working in finance … Or maybe it would be considered a good thing.
 Again, that would be a political judgment.

 To those who would suggest we “let the market decide”, rather than “interfere” through tax policy, patterns of demand reflect income distribution.
 If the market distribution is considered just – a political judgment – the resulting demand patterns may also be considered just.
 But if not – a different political judgment – a change in distribution is called for, and this will alter patterns of demand and the market assessment of different activities.